Chris Todd (American football)

-Chris Todd (born February 4, 1986) is an American former college football quarterback for the Auburn Tigers in 2008 and 2009.
+Chris Todd (born February 4, 1986) was an American college football quarterback for the Auburn Tigers in 2008 and 2009.
 He was Auburn's starting quarterback for part of the 2008 season and for the entire 2009 season.
 He set all-time Auburn school records for most touchdown passes in a season and for the longest pass in school history.
 He also tied the Auburn single-game record with five touchdown passes against Ball State in 2009.

-Early years
+Early life

 Todd played high school football at Elizabethtown High School in Elizabethtown, Kentucky.
 During his high school football career, he passed for 10,776 yards and 120 touchdowns.
 In 2005, he led Elizabethtown to its first state final in 24 years, as he passed for 3,180 yards and 38 touchdowns.

 Todd began his college football career at Texas Tech, where he redshirted in 2005 and appeared in five games in 2006.
 In 2007, he played at a junior college.